nkosi-tauro/essex-eportfolio-old/README.md

 ## 🎨 Theme ##

-This project was created with [Jekyll](https://github.com/jekyll/jekyll) and uses theme [no style please](https://github.com/riggraz/no-style-please) by [riggraz](https://riggraz.dev/no-style-please/).
+This project was created with [Jekyll](https://github.com/jekyll/jekyll) and uses the theme [no style please](https://github.com/riggraz/no-style-please) by [riggraz](https://riggraz.dev/no-style-please/).

 Made with :heart: by <a href="https://github.com/nkosi-tauro" target="_blank">Nkosilathi Tauro</a>